smartcontractkit/x402-cre-price-alerts/book/src/workshop/chapter-2-mental-model.md

 - HTTP: Fetch and post data from external APIs with decentralized consensus.
 - EVM Read & Write: Interact with smart contracts on EVM-compatible blockchains with decentralized consensus.

-You can read more about all of these[here](https://docs.chain.link/cre/capabilities).
+You can read more about all of these [here](https://docs.chain.link/cre/capabilities).

 ### What You Can Do with CRE